Inter partes review: Cuozzo Speed Tech v. Lee (2016)

-In 2016, the Supreme Court ruled in Cuozzo Speed Technologies,LLC v.
+In 2016, the Supreme Court ruled in Cuozzo Speed Technologies, LLC v.
 Lee that the patent agency was within the scope of the law to issue regulations that construe claims in an issued patent according to their "broadest reasonable interpretation," rather than on a more restrictive reading based on their "plain and ordinary meaning," as is the custom in courts.
 This determination was grounded in Chevron U.S.A., Inc. v.
-Natural Resources Defense Council, Inc., which set forth the legal test for determining whether to grant deference to a government agency's interpretation of a statute which it administers when the text is ambiguous.
+Natural Resources Defense Council, Inc. ("Chevron deference"), which set forth the legal test for determining whether to grant deference to a government agency's interpretation of a statute which it administers when the text is ambiguous.
 They additionally opined that the standard was in line with the public purpose of patent law, since construing a patent claim according to its broadest reasonable construction helps to protect the public by increasing the likelihood that a patent examiner will deny a patent claim on the basis that it is too broad, thereby encouraging applicants to draft their claims narrowly and preventing patents "from tying up too much knowledge, while helping members of the public draw useful information from the disclosed invention and better understand the lawful limits of the claim."

 The decision also affirmed that the PTAB's decision to grant an IPR proceeding is not appealable to the Federal courts, as the text of §314(d) of the statute expressly states that such decisions "shall be final and nonappealable."